 If you know or have reason to believe that you are the target of an IRS criminal investigation, your best option is to contact experienced legal counsel immediately.
 Do not discuss your situation with IRS criminal investigators without legal advice.
 Legal counsel can make the difference between freedom and time spent in a federal penitentiary.

-To discuss your case with an experienced tax lawyer, call Daniel Rosefelt & Associates, LLC, Attorney & CPA today at 301.656.4424.
-We can review your case and explain your legal options.
+To discuss your case with an experienced tax controversy lawyer, contact Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second consultation form.

 Badges Of Fraud

 “Badges of Fraud” are behaviors and facts that suggest to the IRS that an individual or organization has engaged in tax fraud or evasion.
 The IRS and federal prosecutors also use them in criminal prosecutions.
 We’ve provided a list of example Badges of Fraud here.

 The Criminal Investigation Process

 Typically, criminal tax cases are investigated by the Internal Revenue Service Criminal Investigation Division (CID).
 These investigators are federal agents trained in law enforcement techniques and tactics.
 Many are also CPAs.

 CID agents are located in IRS field offices throughout the country, from which they conduct exhaustive tax fraud investigation before deciding to recommend your case for prosecution.
 Special agents will attempt to interview you, and often your family, friends and business associates as well, to gain information on which to base their recommendations.
 They will also intensively review your financial records looking for unexplained assets and other suggestions of fraud.

 Once a CID investigation is completed and the special agent in charge of your case recommends prosecution, the IRS conducts two more levels of review before a final decision is made to forward the case to the United States Department of Justice, Tax Division in Washington, D.C., for prosecution.